Penelope and I have been watching a lot of Sesame Street on Hulu this weekend. This is my favorite:

 A year ago, Penelope was born, and--let's face it--she was a lump.
 A really cute lump, with a good head of hair (that soon fell out) and a sweet face, but a lump, comparatively.

-The other day, Pen hid Mena's keys, and Mena couldn't find them for forty-five minutes.
-When I got home, I asked Pen (again) where the keys were, and she led me to a drawer in the kitchen--where we store the measuring cups, which she loves to play with--opened the drawer, and walked away.
+The other day, Pen hid the keys, and I couldn't find them for forty-five minutes.
+Then I asked Pen (again) where the keys were, and she led me to a drawer in the kitchen--where we store the measuring cups, which she loves to play with--opened the drawer, and walked away.
 And, of course, the keys were in the drawer.
 It was as if she'd gotten bored of the game, and she wanted to move on to something else.

 Happy first birthday, Penelope!
 A year ago, you were a lump; now, you're the most incredible person I've ever met.